Ontario Defective Product Lawyers

 When the use of a domestic, recreational, or sports-related item leads to an injury-causing accident, it can be difficult to know just what to do next, or where to turn to seek out accountability, justice, and financial compensation.

 Take advantage of a free initial consultation with our defective products lawyers serving Ontario to learn about options for financial recovery that might be available to you.
-To receive the benefit of free, personalized legal advice during a no-obligation first meeting, contact our Ontario defective products lawyers by calling 1-800-JUSTICE today.
+To receive the benefit of free, personalized legal advice during a no-obligation first meeting, contact our Ontario defective products lawyers by calling us today.